abdulsalamIshaq/webhook-manager/README.md

 2. The **WebhookInterface**

 ## WebhookManager Class
-The WebhookManager is uisng the singleton design pattern and it is responsible for registering and retriving webhook driver and it has 3 method, listed below.
+The WebhookManager utilizes the singleton design pattern and is responsible for registering and retrieving webhook drivers.
+It provides three methods, listed below:

 1. The **initialize()** method
 2. The **driver()** method